2 Timothy 4

 14Alexander the coppersmith did me much evil: the Lord reward him according to his works: 15Of whom be thou ware also; for he hath greatly withstood our words.

-Paul names his enemy.
-Not with rage, but with clarity.
+Paul names his enemy with clarity.
 Alexander did much evil.
-Paul is not pretending otherwise.
-He is warning Timothy.
+Paul is warning Timothy.
 But notice: Paul does not take vengeance.
 He leaves Alexander to the Lord - "The Lord reward him according to his works."
-This is not softness.
-It is trust.
+This is trust.

 Paul tells Timothy to be "ware" - to watch out, to be careful.
-This is not vindictiveness.
-It is wisdom.
+This is practical wisdom.
 Some people work against the gospel.
 Some oppose with words.
-Knowing this does not make Paul bitter; it makes him practical.
+Knowing this does not make Paul bitter; it makes him careful.
 Timothy should know who Alexander is and what he does.

 2 Timothy 4:16-18The Lord Stood With Me and Strengthened Me